 37. Tidy your home: You can do little things on a daily basis to keep your home tidy.
 For example, make it a habit of putting things away right after you’re done using them.

-38. Watch your favorite TV show: If you're usually occupied during the time your favorite show comes on, record the whole series on your DVR so you can watch it later, watch the show online, or watch it on Netflix if it's on there.
+38. Watch your favorite TV show: If you’re usually occupied during the time your favorite show comes on, record the whole series on your DVR so you can watch it later or watch the show online via YouTube, Frndly TV, Hulu, or Amazon Prime Video if it’s on there.

 39. Eat your favorite treat/meal

 40. Go to the beach: dip your feet in the water, build sandcastles, watch the waves come and go, write your name in the sand, etc.

 41. Practice mindfulness: Overthinking causes unnecessary stress.
 When you start to overthink, be mindful of what you’re thinking about.
 Is what you’re thinking true?
 Can you do something about it?
 Break down your thoughts to help gain control of it.